-Windows operating system provides third-party applications that help you to enable and disable keyboard easily with just a click.
-If you are looking for how to disable a laptop keyboard in windows, these applications will help you how to disable laptop keyboard when needed.
-Some applications provide specific keys and mouse disabling system as well.
+Windows operating system provides third-party applications that help you to enable and disable the keyboard easily with just a click.
+If you are looking for how to disable a laptop keyboard in windows, these applications will help you how to disable a laptop keyboard when needed.
+Some applications provide specific keys and mouse disabling systems as well.

 KeyFreeze is a standalone software that only provides web setup.
 An easy install process, with just a single click, can disable the mouse and keyboard simultaneously.
 The only drawback that KeyFreeze has, is that it disables both Keyboard and Mouse with one click and doesn’t disable a single device at a time.
 By clicking Lock Keyboard & Mouse option, both devices will be disabled.
 By pressing Ctrl + Alt + Del keys on the disabled keyboard can unlock Keyboard & Mouse.

 This one is an advanced third-party application that enables you to lock the keyboard and mouse with easy steps.
 The software provides a variety of features like password protection, locking mouse-specific buttons, and keyboard-specific keys.
 To completely disable the keyboard, slide the scroll to right, and lock the keyboard completely.
 Making changes is easy in the software by using a password.

 Third-party Device Manager application is available that provide you the same function as built-in operating system Device Manager.
 The only difference they have is, third party Device manager doesn’t completely remove the keyboard drivers but only allows you to disable the keyboard with just a few clicks.